Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 }
 ```

-## Setting Request Content
+## Setting RequestContent

-Authoring JSON from scratch to pass as inputs to protocol methods is [done using anonymous types](ProtocolMethods.md#2-create-and-send-a-request).
+It is recommended when authoring new JSON from scratch to pass to protocol methods that you [use anonymous types](ProtocolMethods.md#2-create-and-send-a-request).
 When working with Azure services, however, it is common to retrieve a value from from the service, make some changes to it, and send the updated value back to the service.
 This is called a "round-trip scenario."

 Implementing a round-trip scenario using anonymous types requires copying every JSON property from the response content into the anonyous type, which can be verbose and error prone, as shown below.